 I'm always on the lookout for students interested in either applications of geochronology and thermochronology to tectonics, or in exploring new tools in geochronology.
-Actually, I feel strongly that student training should include a blend of field work, applied studies that use modern techniques to solve geological problems, and laboratory experiments that help us better understand the tools we use.
+I feel strongly that student training should include a blend of field work, applied studies that use modern techniques to solve geological problems, and laboratory experiments that help us better understand the tools we use.
 I also think that graduate training should be broad, aimed at developing skills like critical thinking and synthesis of data.
-I'm supportive of students who seek training across earth systems and beyond, and wish to pay some attention to career development and polishing professional skills.
+I'm supportive of students who seek training across earth systems and beyond, and who wish to pay some attention to career development and polishing professional skills.

 Intellectual life in the EES department is diverse, as you'll see if you browse through our graduate course offerings and research portfolio.
 It's also worth knowing, especially from the perspective of broader career development, that courses in departments like Civil & Environmental Engineering, Materials Science, and beyond are available to you.